21centuryweather/hk25-AusNode-LargeScaleP/README.md

 We may need to have a separate Python environment for the XCAPE pacakge.
 Follow the [instructions](Instructions_for_python_environment.md) if you are not familiar with conda environment handling.

+More instructions about the hackathon can be found [here](https://github.com/21centuryweather/hackathon-2025-australia-node).

 ## Contributing Guidelines

 > The group will decide how to work as a team.
 This is only an example.